Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 You can paint detail maps just like you paint anything else, using the same brush system.
 It uses opacity to either add more density, or act as an eraser with an opacity of zero.
 `HTerrainDetailLayer` nodes will then update in realtime, rendering more or less instances in places you painted.

-Note: a detail map can be used by more than one node, so you can have one for grass, another for flowers, and paint on the shared map to see both nodes update at the same time.
+Note: a detail map can be used by more than one node (by setting the same index in their `layer_index` property), so you can have one for grass, another for flowers, and paint on the shared map to see both nodes update at the same time.

 ### Shading options